 About me

 Welcome to my website!
-My name is Sam Ihlenfeldt (or Samuel D. Ihlenfeldt on publications) and I am a sixth year Ph.D. candidate in the Quantitative Methods in Education program at the University of Minnesota.
+My name is Sam Ihlenfeldt (or Samuel D. Ihlenfeldt on publications) and I am a Ph.D. candidate in the Quantitative Methods in Education program at the University of Minnesota.
+I will be defending my dissertation in August of 2025.
 My driving belief is that testing can be used for good, but only if it is fair for every stakeholder, including students and parents from all backgrounds.
-With the support of my advisors, Dr. Joseph Rios and Dr. Michael Rodriguez, I have had the opportunity to apply this belief as an educator, a consultant, and a researcher for both private and public organizations.
+With the support of my advisor, Dr. Michael Rodriguez, I have had the opportunity to apply this belief as an educator, a consultant, and a researcher for both private and public organizations.

-Have a look around this site using the navigation above, and feel free to send me a message on Twitter or an email if you have any questions.
+Have a look around this site using the navigation above, and feel free to send me an email if you have any questions.
 If you are interested, the following papers have been instrumental in guiding my own research:

 Randall, J. (2021).
 “Color‐Neutral” Is Not a Thing: Redefining Construct Definition and Representation through a Justice‐Oriented Critical Antiracist Lens.
 Educational Measurement: Issues and Practice, 40(4), 82–90.